CleverRaven/Cataclysm-DDA/doc/NPCs.md

 u_spend_cash: cost_num | Remove `cost_num` from your character's cash.
 Negative values means your character gains cash.
 add_debt: mod_list | Increases the NPC's debt to the player by the values in the mod_list.<br/>The following would increase the NPC's debt to the player by 1500x the NPC's altruism and 1000x the NPC's opinion of the player's value: `{ "effect": { "add_debt": [ [ "ALTRUISM", 3 ], [ "VALUE", 2 ], [ "TOTAL", 500 ] ] } }`
-u_consume_item, npc_consume_item: item_string, (*optional* count: count_num) | You or the NPC will delete the item or `count_num` copies of the item from their inventory.<br/>This effect will fail if the you or NPC does not have at least `count_num` copies of the item, so it should be checked with `u_has_items` or `npc_has_items`.
+u_consume_item, npc_consume_item: item_string, (*optional* count: count_num) | You or the NPC will delete the item or `count_num` copies of the item from their inventory.<br/>This effect will fail if the you or NPC does not have at least `count_num` copies of the item, so it should be checked with `u_has_items` or `npc_has_items`. u_remove_item_with, npc_remove_item_with: item_string | You or the NPC will delete any instances of item in inventory.<br/>This is an unconditional remove and will not fail if you or the NPC does not have the item.

 #### Behaviour / AI

 Effect | Description
 ---|---
-assign_guard | Makes the NPC into a guard, if at a camp, they will be assigned to that camp. stop_guard | Releases the NPC from their guard duty (also see `assign_guard`). start_camp | The NPC will start a faction camp with the player. recover_camp | Makes the NPC the overseer of an existing camp that doesn't have an overseer. remove_overseer | Makes the NPC stop being an overseer, abandoning the faction camp.
+assign_guard | Makes the NPC into a guard.
+If allied and at a camp, they will be assigned to that camp. stop_guard | Releases the NPC from their guard duty (also see `assign_guard`).
+Friendly NPCs will return to following. start_camp | The NPC will start a faction camp with the player. recover_camp | Makes the NPC the overseer of an existing camp that doesn't have an overseer. remove_overseer | Makes the NPC stop being an overseer, abandoning the faction camp.